Stress in the aviation industry: Aviation accidents caused by stress

-Asiana Airlines Flight 214 was one of many tragic accidents triggered by stress.
-It occurred on July 6, 2013 on the aircraft's final approach to San Francisco International Airport from Incheon International Airport.
-During its approach, the plane hit the edge of the runway and its tail came apart followed by the fuselage bursting into flames.
+The July 6, 2013, crash of Asiana Airlines Flight 214 was one of many accidents triggered by stress.
+During the aircraft's final approach to San Francisco International Airport from Incheon International Airport, the plane hit the edge of the runway and its tail came apart, followed by the fuselage bursting into flames.
 The trainee pilot flying was "stressed about the approach to the unfamiliar airport and thought the autothrottle was working before the jet came in too low and too slow."
 He believed that the autothrottle, which is designed to maintain speed, was always on.
-The trainee pilot should have had full understanding of his flight systems and high mode awareness, but he didn't.
-He told National Transportation Safety Board that he should have studied more.
+The trainee pilot should have had full understanding of his flight systems and high mode awareness, but did not.
+He told the National Transportation Safety Board that he should have studied more.
 His insufficient knowledge of the flight deck automation and an unfamiliar airport structure caused excessive stress, and the aftermath was disastrous: three passengers died and more than 187 passengers were injured.

-American Airlines Flight 1420 took place on June 1, 1999.
-The pilot was Captain Richard Buschmann, considered an expert pilot with over ten thousand hours of flight time.
+On June 1, 1999, American Airlines Flight 1420, was set to land in Little Rock, Arkansas.
+Captain Richard Buschmann was considered an expert pilot, with over ten thousand hours of flight time.
 The First Officer was Michael Origel with under five thousand hours of flight time.
-The flight was set to land at the airport in Arkansas but a major thunderstorm was occurring in the area and Captain Buschmann decided to change runways due to the high crosswind and rapid change wind direction.
-The pilots were overcome with tasks and the stress of the difficult landing, forgetting to arm the automatic ground spoiler and ground braking systems.
-It was too difficult to recover the aircraft and it slid off the runway and collided with a large steel walkway, resulting in the death of Captain Buschmann and 10 passengers, with many suffering from severe injuries.
+With a major thunderstorm was in the area, Captain Buschmann decided to change runways due to the high crosswind and rapidly changing wind direction.
+The pilots were overwhelmed with tasks and the stress of the difficult landing, forgetting to arm the automatic ground spoiler and ground braking systems.
+It was too difficult to control the aircraft after touchdown and it slid off the runway and collided with a large steel walkway, resulting in the death of Captain Buschmann and 10 passengers, and many additional severe injuries.

-Another example is the Polish Air Force Tu-154 crash of April 2010, which killed Polish president Lech Kaczynski.
-During landing, the pilot Captain Arkadiusz Protasiuk was having difficulty landing due to severely foggy conditions, but the number of high-status passengers and priority of arriving on time pressured him onwards.
-Captain Protasiuk brought the aircraft down through the clouds at too low of an altitude, resulting in a controlled flight into terrain.
-His attempt to land failed and the plane crashed into a forest, killing the crew and all the passengers.
-Further study by the Interstate Aviation Committee regarding the cockpits voice recordings revealed that there was never a direct command for the pilot to go through with the landing, but the report did show that the pilot was under a "cascade of stress much of it emanating from his powerful passengers, as Captain Protasiuk slipped below the decision altitude".
-This accident led to the death of 96 people, all due to the high amount of stress being put on the pilot, affecting his mental state, inhibiting him from doing his job.
+Another example is the Polish Air Force Tu-154 crash in April 2010, which killed Polish president Lech Kaczynski.
+During landing, the pilot, Captain Arkadiusz Protasiuk, had difficulty landing due to severely foggy conditions, but the number of high-status passengers and priority of arriving on time pressured him to continue.
+Captain Protasiuk brought the aircraft down through the clouds at a too low altitude, resulting in a controlled flight into terrain.
+The plane crashed into a forest, killing the crew and all the passengers.
+Analysis by the Interstate Aviation Committee of the cockpit voice recording revealed that there was never a direct command for the pilot to go through with the landing, but the report did show that the pilot was under a "cascade of stress—much of it emanating from his powerful passengers—as Captain Protasiuk slipped below the 'decision altitude'."
+The accident led to the death of 96 people, due to the high amount of stress being put on the pilot, affecting his mental state and inhibiting him from doing his job.